 My paintings consist of an ongoing interest in our culture of accumulations.
 Previously, in my World View series, collages were made from fragments of landscape photographs and assembled into monumental stacks, and then made into oil paintings.
 In the next series, Profiles, I began stacking preliminary sketches.
 The resulting abstract forms were then transformed through image association into objects and figures, to create a colossal, centralized, accumulated form.

-An early theme in my work was the reorganization of landscape space.
-Early works consisted of minimal compositions with stacked multiple horizons, centralized spatial concepts, illusory light sources, and patterning found in the landscapes.
-Current totemic accumulations have evolved from those early stacked compositions.
+An main theme in previous works has been the reorganization of landscape space.
+Those paintings consisted of minimal compositions with stacked multiple horizons, centralized spatial concepts, illusory light sources, and patterning found in the landscapes.
+The current totemic accumulations have evolved from those early stacked compositions.
+I have settled into a phase of stacked images and accumulated forms.

 I like to think of the accumulations as being similar to a list poem, where seemingly unrelated fragments, forms, patterns or images ultimately create one idea, or in this case, a cohesive form.